stescholz/finite_differences/README.md

 # finite_differences
-A simple implementation of the finite differences schema to solve partial differential equations
+A simple implementation of the finite difference method to solve partial differential equations